clozanoruiz/sgo/README.md

 #> 1 259174.4 665744.8
 #> 2 325899.1 673996.1

-## sgo_transform is a wrapper for all the conversions available
+## sgo_transform is a wrapper for all the conversions available.

 # to BNG:
 sgo_transform(locs, to=27700)
 #> An sgo object with 2 features (points) and 1 field